Adrien DUPRIELLE

 Thesis Proposal

-Rethinking Land Use Strategies Through Climate Change Adaptation Policies and the Spatial Reconfiguration of Coastal Areas: A Comparative Analysis of the Occitanie and Provence-Alpes-Côtes-d’Azur Regions.
+Rethinking Land Use Strategies Through Climate Change Adaptation Policies and the Spatial Restructuring of Coastal Areas: A Comparative Analysis of the Occitanie and Provence-Alpes-Côtes-d’Azur Regions.

-Abstract: As the front lines of climate change, coastal regions are seeing their urban production systems gradually impacted.
-In response to this challenge, “the spatial restructuring of coastal regions” has been the primary guiding principle for government policy since 2019.
-Nevertheless, its actual scope is constrained by a dual context: the residential inertia characteristic of coastal regions, and the structural increase in land scarcity and high land prices.
-This thesis therefore aims to study the effects of the mandate to “reconfigure” on the modes of production of coastal land strategies.
-Based on a comparison of the Occitanie and Provence-Alpes-Côtes-d’Azur regions, the aim will be to analyze the adjustments made by the system of land actors regarding the development of these strategies, and their effects on territorial cooperation.
-The aim is to draw on the field of the sociology of public action to examine the resurgence of “remote” public land intervention.
+Abstract: As the areas most directly affected by climate change, coastal regions are seeing their urban production systems gradually impacted.
+In response to this challenge, “the spatial restructuring of coastal regions” has been the primary guiding principle for state public policy since 2019.
+Nevertheless, its actual impact is hampered by two factors: the residential inertia characteristic of coastal regions, and the structural increase in land scarcity and high land prices.
+This dissertation therefore aims to study the effects of the mandate to “restructure” on the modes of production of coastal land strategies.
+Based on a comparison of the Occitanie and Provence-Alpes-Côtes-d’Azur regions, the study will analyze the adjustments made by the system of land-related actors to the development of these strategies, as well as their effects on territorial cooperation.
+The study will draw on the field of the sociology of public action to examine the resurgence of “remote” public land intervention.

 Keywords: Land policies – Coastal areas – Spatial restructuring – Sociology of public action